jshal001/data-engineering-portfolio/01-spotify-pipeline/README.md

 Which music genres have the highest energy and danceability scores, and how has this changed across decades?

-## Architecture
-[You will add the excalidraw diagram image here later]

 ## Pipeline Layers
 - **Bronze** — raw Spotify tracks data loaded as-is into a Delta table
 - **Silver** — cleaned, typed, and enriched data with nulls removed